anshammer/food-facilities-challenge/README.md

 - **In-Memory Seeding vs Persistent Storage:** I seed SQLite with CSV data each time the app starts to keep deployment simple.
 However, this approach can be less efficient for larger datasets or frequent data changes compared to a persistent, continuously updated database.
 - **EF Core Function Likes:** Used `EF.Functions.Like` instead of `.Contains` for reliable, always server-side querying, however , `LIKE` queries are not indexed and slow and may not be as performant as using full-text search capabilities in larger datasets.
-- **In-Memory Database in Tests:** Opted for in-memory database in tests instead of integration tests with a real database.
 - **No Caching:** No caching implemented due to the small dataset.
 - **API Endpoints:** For clarity of this assignment, I have kept multiple endpoints for different search criteria.
 In a production environment, I would consider consolidating these into a single endpoint with query parameters to reduce complexity and improve maintainability.